Aji Dulce substitute options arranged side by side for cooking swaps

 Trinidad Perfume leans slightly more floral and perfumed, while aji dulce has a rounder, more savory-sweet quality - the side-by-side comparison of aji dulce and Trinidad Perfume breaks down those nuances in detail.
 In cooked dishes the gap nearly disappears, but raw preparations will reveal the difference.

 Commercial distribution is limited because aji dulce has a short shelf life and thin skin that does not survive long shipping chains well.
-Specialty Latin grocery stores and Caribbean markets are the most reliable retail sources; otherwise, growing your own from seed is genuinely the most practical solution for consistent access.
+Specialty Latin grocery stores and Caribbean markets are the most reliable retail sources; otherwise, growing your own from seed is notably the most practical solution for consistent access.

 Trinidad Perfume and pimento are the two best options for slow-cooked applications like pernil - both hold their flavor through long braising times without turning bitter.
 Cherry peppers also work well here because their thicker walls break down gradually and release sweetness over the course of a long cook.